JoeVirtual/KonFoo/docs/pointer.rst

   :ref:`structure <structure>`
 * a :class:`SequenceRelativePointer` field which refers to a :ref:`sequence <sequence>`
-* a :class:`ArrayRelativePointer` field which refers to a :ref:`array <array>`
+* a :class:`ArrayRelativePointer` field which refers to an :ref:`array <array>`
 * a :class:`StreamRelativePointer` field which refers to a :class:`Stream` :ref:`field <field>`